 Friday – Saturday: 11:30 am – 9 pm

 Blurb: “Looking for a one-of-a-kind dining experience?
 Real home cooking in a 1890s fish-camp style atmosphere.
-Can taste the love in every bite.” ~ BillHHI, Zomato
+Can taste the love in every bite, especially the tomato pie.” ~ BillHHI, Zomato

 Directions: Lone Star enjoys one of the best settings in SC for a BBQ restaurant.
 Go northwest on US 15 toward Santee, continue straight on SC-6 W, and turn right on State Park Rd. and Lone Star will be on the left in around .3 miles.

 Google Maps Directions to Lone Star Barbecue

 Friday – Saturday: 11:30 am – 8:30 pm